HorizenOfficial/evm-documentation/docs/get-started.md

       Currency symbol: ZEN
       Block Explorer: https://yuma-explorer.horizen.io/

-Once you have specified the RPC endpoint and Chain ID to make a connection, a notification appears stating, **“Yuma Testnet was successfully added”**,  for example.
+Once you have specified the RPC endpoint and Chain ID to make a connection, a notification appears stating, **“Yuma Testnet was successfully added”**.